 BetterHelp – Best Overall

-Here are seven ways to deal with toxic positivity:
+Here are ten ways to deal with toxic positivity:

-Journaling allows individuals to write how and what they feel about the stressors in their life without any judgment.
+Journaling for mental health allows people to write how and what they feel about the stressors in their life without any judgment.
 They can pour their emotions onto a blank page and unload their fear, anxiety, or depression, all of which are valid feelings.
-Journaling allows individuals to keep a record of their emotions (both positive and negative), reflect, and find opportunities for emotional growth.
+Journaling allows you to keep a record of your emotions (both positive and negative), reflect, and find opportunities for emotional growth.

 Dattilo states, “Journal to self-reflect and better understand what you’re feeling and why.
 Journaling is one of the best tools available to gain some psychological ‘distance’ from the problem, which allows you to ‘see’ it better and find a solution.”